13 Christmas Assembly Ideas for Primary School

 Creative Ideas for Your Christmas Assembly

 A Christmas assembly can be the most wonderful of occasions, brimming with anticipation and seasonal goodwill.
-In terms of content, anything festive goes really, but here are some creative festive assembly ideas to get you started.
+In terms of content, anything festive goes really, but here are some creative ideas for a school Christmas show to get you started.

-Get poetic: You can spread the joy of Christmas through poetry too by asking your early years children to write poems about Christmas either in groups during their English lessons, or individually as part of their homework.
-Ask them to include what Christmas means to them, why they’re excited about the big day or just a few verses on the things that remind them of Christmas.
-A selection of the poetry can then be performed by the children as part of your Christmas assembly.
+You can spread the joy of Christmas through poetry too by asking the children to write poems about Christmas either in groups during their English lessons, or individually as part of their homework.
+Ask them to include what Christmas means to them, why they’re excited about the big day, or just a few verses on the things that remind them of Christmas.
+A selection of poetry can then be performed by the children, perfect for KS2 Christmas assemblies.

 Nativity Ideas for Your Christmas Assembly

-Everyone knows what the nativity story is, but not everyone’s heard your version.
-Here are a few ways to put your own spin on the nativity for your Christmas assembly.
+Most know what the nativity story is, but not everyone’s heard your version.
+Here are a few ways to put your own spin on the classic nativity play for your Christmas assembly.

-9. Pick out the highlights: If you’re short on time and can’t fit a whole performance of the nativity into your festive Christmas assembly, ask your class to choose which bits they think are the most significant and create freeze frames to demonstrate them.
-You can then read through the nativity story in your assembly, with the children doing quick-fire nativity scenes in the background to take care of the visualization.
+If you’re short on time and can’t fit a whole performance of the nativity into your festive Christmas assembly, ask your class to choose which bits they think are the most significant and create freeze frames to demonstrate them.
+You can then read through the nativity story in your assembly, with the children doing quick-fire nativity scenes in the background to take care of the visualisation.
 You could always round off the assembly with an uplifting and catchy Christmas song such as Sing It Out!

 Alternative Christmas Assembly Ideas

 If you’re looking to really mix things up and opt for a truly alternative Christmas assembly, we have a few fun and creative ideas for a Christmas assembly that will really set you apart from the rest.